My office is always accepting applications from students interested in interning in my Washington D.C. or my Lake Dallas district office.

 By assisting my district staff, interns have the opportunity to gain firsthand knowledge about how a Congressional office provides constituent services and interacts with the community.

-- Click here to download the internship application for my district offices.
-Please note the deadlines listed on the application.
+- Click here to download the internship application for my district office.

-If you are applying for an internship in the Lewisville district office, please send your application and requested materials to Robin Vaughan or fax to (972) 434-9705.
-If you have any questions regarding district office internships, please contact Robin by telephone at (972) 434-9700.
+Please send your application and requested documents to Robin Vaughan or fax to (940) 497-5067.
+If you have any questions regarding district office internships, please contact Robin by telephone at (940) 497-5031.

 Washington D.C.
 Internships